influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.24/introduction/getting-started/_index.md

 ---

-_If your are using Docker, the [InfluxData Sandbox](/platform/install-and-deploy/deploying/sandbox-install) will install the latest version of each component of the TICK stack._
+_If you use Docker, the [InfluxData Sandbox](/platform/install-and-deploy/deploying/sandbox-install) will install the latest version of each component of the TICK stack._

 ---